 When will MTD ITSA start for freelancers?

-After several delays, MTD for Income Tax Self Assessment is due to launch in April 2024.
+After several delays, MTD for Income Tax Self Assessment is due to launch in April 2026 for sole traders and landlords earning more than £50,000.
 You’ll still need to submit a Self Assessment tax return for the tax year prior to registration.

 The benefits of Making Tax Digital for Income Tax

 The are actually plenty of advantages for freelancers facing MTD for Income Tax.
 If you don’t already keep digital bookkeeping records, it’s worth considering making the switch earlier.
 Not only will it give you more time to get to grips with it, the benefits of digital accounting aren’t to be overlooked.

 As the initiative continues to roll out and embed, we’re sure this list will evolve but for the time being, these are the main benefits of making the transition:

 - Filing and submitting returns becomes much less time-consuming

 - Filing and submitting returns becomes more efficient

 - Online billing makes paying tax owed more streamlined